AdibaSjd/Week-20-react-portfolio/README.md

 ## User Story

-- As a developer I want a application that runs on react and when loaded a user is presented with a singele-page applications
+- As a developer I want a application that runs on react and when loaded a user is presented with a singele-page applications.

-- I WANT an employee portfolio deployed using React to sample my work SO THAT an employeer can assess whether I am a good candidate for an open position
+- I WANT an employee portfolio deployed using React to sample my work SO THAT an employeer can assess whether I am a good candidate for an open position.

 ## Acceptance Criteria